freekode/freekode.github.io/_posts/2015-05-03-wow-first-addon.md

 main.xml
 {% endhighlight %}

-`## Interface: 60100` - version of the game where your addon should work, if it less than last version, in the game you will see warning about out of date addon.<br>
+`## Interface: 60100` version of the game where your addon should work, if it less than last version, in the game you will see warning about out of date addon.<br>
-`## Title: Test Addon` - title of your addon, can be more readable<br>
+`## Title: Test Addon` title of your addon, can be more readable<br>
-`## Notes: Show your coordinates, azimyth and pitch` - description<br>
+`## Notes: Show your coordinates, azimyth and pitch` description<br>
-`main.xml` - files, actually you can also write here your lua scripts, but is not necessary, because your xml file will include they.
+`main.xml` files, actually you can write here only your xml file, because it include another lua files.

 This parameters enough, [here](http://www.wowwiki.com/TOC_format) you can find more.